|

 We recommend that you carefully check the BOL for errors as soon as you receive it.
 If you find anything that needs to be changed, please contact us immediately for assistance.

-Remember that the information you enter when booking will appear on your Bill of Lading.
-While you submit documents online and receive updates, you will have chances to check and fix your initial information.
+Please note that the information you enter when booking will be displayed on your Bill of Lading.
+While you submit documents online and receive updates, you will have opportunities to review and correct your initial information.

 If you need to change anything after your cargo reaches its destination, first contact your ocean freight carrier’s destination agent.
 They may be able to reissue your Bill of Lading there.
 If that doesn’t work, contact us, and we will help with the changes.
 Please note that these changes can take time, and you may incur AMID's amendment processing fee in addition to any fees from the ocean freight carrier.